qntlb/numerical-methods-montecarlointegration-exercise/README.md

 or a `HaltonSequence`.

-### Task 2: Using your MonteCarloIntegrator to calculate the integral of an DoubleBinaryFunction
+### Task 2: Using your MonteCarloIntegrator to calculate the integral of a DoubleBinaryFunction

 - 5) Complete the method `getIntegral` of `MonteCarloIntegrationAssignmentSolution`.
 Use your Monte-Carlo integrator to calculate the integral.